dttrugman/GrowClust3D.jl/README.md

 ` pkg> add https://github.com/dttrugman/GrowClust3D.jl`

-The example scripts use additional functionality from the `DataFrames` external packages, so it is recommended to add it via the package manager to complete the install:
+The example scripts use additional functionality from the `DataFrames` external package, so it is recommended to add it via the package manager to complete the install:

 ` pkg> add DataFrames`